-Mastering Facebook Ads is complicated– there’s no denying it.
+Mastering Facebook Ads is complicated.
 Just when you think you’ve got it all figured out, you’ll see that an ad you thought was strong is coming up short.
 Maybe it’s not getting enough clicks, the cost per click is too high, or it’s simply missing the mark.

-When this happens, it’s important to have some strategies in place for troubleshooting Facebook Ads.
-Being able to quickly identify the underlying problem– which may or may not be obvious– will allow you to make adjustments to your campaign.
+So, you need to have some strategies in place for troubleshooting Facebook Ads.
+Quickly identify the underlying problem (which may or may not be obvious) will allow you to make adjustments to your campaign.
 You’ll be able to find the underlying problem, adjust or re-allocate ad spend, and avoid the same mistake in the future.

 In this post, we’ll go over seven different ways you can quickly troubleshoot underperforming Facebook Ad campaigns to help you get to the bottom of your ad problems.

 This should be the first thing you look at if your ads aren’t hitting the mark.
 Your relevance score can reveal a lot– it’s how Facebook tells you how relevant your ad is for the audience you’re targeting.
 It’s calculated based on a number of factors including engagement, and both positive and negative user interactions.